tascintra/tascintra/README.md

 ### My name is Tiago and I'm glad to have you on my GitHub profile.

-I'm a front-end developer focused on React and Vue.
+I'm a front-end developer focused on React ecossystem.

 I ❤️ love to provide solutions through technology.